hegdeadarsh/AngularJS-CRUD/README.md

-Frontend webpage to perform CRUD using AngularJS and JQuery.
+** Employee Details - Frontend webpage to perform CRUD operations using AngularJS and JQuery.